puppetlabs/puppet-docs/source/r10k/1.5/configure_r10kyaml.md

 The `sources` key allows the options listed below.
 You can also implement additional Git-specific options, which you can learn more about through Git's documentation.

+#####`remote`

-* `remote`: Specifies where the source repository should be fetched from.
+Specifies where the source repository should be fetched from.
 It can be any valid URL that the source can check out or clone.
 The remote must be able to be fetched without any interactive input; e.g., you cannot be prompted for usernames or passwords in order to fetch the remote.

 ~~~
 sources: